dex157/remove-me/001-combineReducer.md

 const appStore = createStore(app);
 ```

-Expected:
+Expected result:
+- Your `combineReuducer` should work as original function from library.
-The reducer counter2 should have diffenent actions type name and they should be dispatched after counter's actions.
+- The reducer counter2 should have diffenent actions type name and they should be dispatched after counter's actions.

+How to test:
+Your function can be replaced by original and everything should work as well.